Cozy Peach Kitchen

 Small jar filled with pumpkin pudding.

 This vegan pumpkin pudding tastes just like pumpkin pie filling!
-Serve in individual jars at Thanksgiving as an alternate to pumpkin pie, topped with extra cinnamon, a dollop of coconut cream, and some mini chocolate chips.
-Check out my recipe for coconut cream.
+Serve in individual jars at Thanksgiving as an alternative to pumpkin pie, topped with extra cinnamon, a dollop of coconut cream, and some mini chocolate chips.
+Check out my recipe for coconut cream that's used in these cherry overnight oats.

 P.S. this vegan pumpkin pudding actually doubles as a Vegan Pumpkin Pie filling.
 And it uses this easy oil crust!